 - Attend Mass on Holy Thursday to commemorate the institution of the Eucharist, called the “Mass of the Lord’s Supper.”

-- At 3 o’clock on Good Friday, pause and make a special effort to keep this hour sacred, as the hour of Christ’s death on the cross, after which redemption for mankind was completed.
-Praying the Divine Mercy chaplet is ideal or check your parish for a 3 o’clock service.
+- At 3 o’clock on Good Friday, pause and make a special effort to keep this hour sacred.
+This is the hour of Christ’s death on the cross, after which redemption for mankind was completed.
+Praying the Divine Mercy chaplet is ideal at this time (it just takes five minutes), or check your local parish schedules for a 3 o’clock Good Friday service (see below).

-- Participate in the Veneration of the Cross service on Good Friday.
+- If possible, try to clear your schedule in order to participate in the traditional Veneration of the Cross service on Good Friday.

 - Attend the Easter Vigil at sundown on Holy Saturday to welcome the Easter Sunday feast.
-Pray for those being received into the Church at this Mass.
+Pray for those being received into full communion with the Catholic Church at this Mass, that they will remain faithful to Christ and his Church, grow in holiness, and become saints.

 - On Easter Sunday and throughout the Easter season, fully celebrate the joy of Christ’s Resurrection and the conquering of sin and death he merited for us.
 Greet one another with the Paschal Greeting/Easter Acclamation, “Christ is risen!” and the response, “He is risen indeed!”

-This article was originally published in February 2014. © The Catholic Company.
+This article has been updated and was originally published in February 2014. © The Catholic Company.
 All rights reserved.